pacificclimate/wx-files-service/docs/database.md

 directory.
 (Such a root directory contains one or more subdirectories, one per "location", which is a province or territory.)

-<version> is the broad ensembles of files, such as "CMIP5" or "CMIP6".
+`version` is the broad ensemble of files.
+Currently "CMIP5 and "CMIP6" are accepted as `version`s.
+Each version should be in a separate master directory.

 Run: